jpwilliams/gitree/README.md

   -m, --modified          only show modified files
   -t, --tracked           only show tracked files
-  -c, --collapse          collapse directory nodes that contain a single child -I, --ignore <pattern>  do not list files that match the given pattern -h, --help              output usage information
+  -c, --collapse          collapse directory nodes that contain a single child -d, --devicons          print matching devicons next to files -I, --ignore <pattern>  do not list files that match the given pattern -h, --help              output usage information
 ```

+_Note that for devicons to work, you must have a font with devicon glyphs installed.
+A good place to start is [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)._

 # Can it get any cooler?